 § 58.
-Granting a Gaming License or Permit
+Granting a gaming license or permit

-- A. If, within a thirty (30) day period after the NIGC receives a report, the NIGC notifies the Gaming Commission that it has no objection to the issuance of a license pursuant to a license application filed by a Key Employee or a Primary Management Official for whom the Gaming Commission has provided an investigative report to the NIGC, the Gaming Commission may issue a license to such applicant. - B. The Gaming Commission shall respond to a request for additional information from the Chairman of the NIGC concerning a Key Employee or a Primary Management Official who is http://who.is the subject of a report.
-Such a request shall suspend the thirty (30) day period under paragraph A of this section until the Chairman of the NIGC receives the additional information. - C. If, within the thirty (30) day period described above, the NIGC provides the Gaming Commission with a statement itemizing objections to the issuance of a license to a Key Employee or to a Primary Management Official for whom the Gaming Commission has provided an application and investigative report to the NIGC, the Gaming Commission shall reconsider the application, taking into account the objections itemized by the NIGC.
+A. If, within a thirty- (30) day period after the NIGC receives a report, the NIGC notifies the Gaming Commission that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Gaming Commission has provided an investigative report to the NIGC, the Gaming Commission may issue a license to such applicant.

+- B. The Gaming Commission shall respond to a request for additional information from the Chairman of the NIGC concerning a key employee or a primary management official who is the subject of a report.
+Such a request shall suspend the thirty- (30) day period under subsection (A) of this section until the Chairman of the NIGC receives the additional information. - C. If, within the thirty- (30) day period described above, the NIGC provides the Gaming Commission with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Gaming Commission has provided an application and investigative report to the NIGC, the Gaming Commission shall reconsider the application, taking into account the objections itemized by the NIGC.
 The Gaming Commission shall make the final decision whether to issue a license to such applicant.